google/security-research/kvmctf/rules.md

 `v6.1.0-21` kernel compiled with the default Debian config.

 The goal is to perform a successful guest-to-host attack.
-Currently we do not reward QEMU, host-to-KVM or CPU-based vulnerabilities.
+Currently we do not reward QEMU, host-to-KVM or CPU/DRAM/HW-based vulnerabilities.

 ## Rewards
 | Tier                   | Reward   |